Optimal Enumeration of Eulerian Trails in Directed Graphs: Introduction

 The algorithm by Kurita and Wasa~\cite{DBLP:journals/tcs/KuritaW22} for the optimal enumeration of Eulerian trails in undirected graphs is based on \emph{reverse search}, a widely-used technique that was introduced in 1996 by Avis and Fukuda~\cite{DBLP:journals/dam/AvisF96}.
 We use the same overall approach for directed graphs, but introduce combinatorial insights to avoid the explicit connectivity computation at every step.
+In particular, in the undirected case, one crucially needs to track bridges (edges between 2-connected components).
+In the directed case, a similar role is played by crossing edges (edges between strongly connected components).
+However, there is strong evidence from fine-grained complexity~\cite{6979028} that we cannot dynamically keep track of the latter efficiently enough for our purposes.
+In response, we develop combinatorial insights showing that tracking an easier-to-detect subset is sufficient in the context of Eulerian trail enumeration.
 This overcomes the challenges in adapting the algorithm in~\cite{DBLP:journals/tcs/KuritaW22} to directed graphs.
 Additionally, this avoids the intricate \emph{push-out amortization} technique, which was introduced by Uno~\cite{DBLP:conf/wads/Uno15} in 2015 and used by Kurita and Wasa in~\cite{DBLP:journals/tcs/KuritaW22}, making our algorithm both simple and self-contained.
 Crucially, avoiding this amortization tool allows us to output a desired number $z\leq \totalETs$ of Eulerian trails in the optimal $\cO(m+z)$ time.

 Since outputting $z$ Eulerian trails explicitly requires $\Omega(mz)$ space and time, we output a \emph{compressed} representation: a rooted tree, where each node of the tree represents a prefix of an Eulerian trail and some internal nodes having a single child may be omitted, and are thus implicit.
-These implicit nodes represent prefixes of Eulerian trails that can be extended only by a unique edge of the input graph, making the decompression of the output natural---in fact, the same tree representation has been used by Kurita and Wasa for the undirected counterpart~\cite{DBLP:journals/tcs/KuritaW22}.\footnote{This tree representation is standard in enumeration algorithms.
-Compare it to how the suffix tree of a string is obtained from its suffix trie~\cite{DBLP:conf/focs/Weiner73}.}
+These implicit nodes represent prefixes of Eulerian trails that can be extended only by a unique edge of the input graph, making the decompression of the output natural---in fact, the same tree representation has been used by Kurita and Wasa~\cite{DBLP:journals/tcs/KuritaW22}.\footnote{This tree representation is standard in enumeration algorithms.
+Compare it to how the suffix tree of a string is obtained from the trie of its suffixes~\cite{DBLP:conf/focs/Weiner73}.}